How to Protect Student Devices at Home?

 Policies and Training

 Certain schools are simply unaware of the location of many of their gadgets at any given time.
 For instance, they may have sent computers or tablets home with pupils forced to relocate due to the pandemic.
-Hiring best managed security service providers for tracking software can assist schools in locating and disabling gadgets that are not returned.
+Hiring the best-managed security service providers for tracking software can assist schools in locating and disabling gadgets that are not returned.

 Equipping more durable devices